trevorgrayson/vim-oink/README.md

 Make sure you have syntax highlighting on, and have a ball!

+This expects that you have the `psql` executable installed on your machine.
 Presently Postgres only, but expect this to expand to MySQL and friends.